Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Love, however, is easier to study and it has been found to activate many different brain regions.
 - No activation of the amygdala has been reported in fMRI studies of love, but it has been reported for lust.
 - Each type of love (maternal, passionate, and unconditional) recruits a different specific brain network.
-- Emotion regulation: the processes that influence the types of emotions we have, when we have them, and how we express and experience them.
+- *Emotion regulation*: the processes that influence the types of emotions we have, when we have them, and how we express and experience them.
 - We are so adept at controlling our emotions that we tend to notice only when someone doesn’t.
 - E.g. The angry customer or the depressed friend overwhelmed with sadness.
-- Reapppraisal: altering the emotional impact of the stimulus by reevaluating the situation.
+- *Reapppraisal*: altering the emotional impact of the stimulus by reevaluating the situation.
 ![Figure 10.29](figure10-29.png)
 - Conscious reappraisal reduces the emotional experiences and this supports the idea that emotions, to some extent, are subject to conscious cognitive control.